Article Updated 2/7/17 to include the latest available interest rate information.

 SoFi and LendKey are both premium student loan refinancing and consolidation companies.
-At present they are ranked first and second out of 18 lenders in our student loan refinance rankings.
+At present they are both ranked in the top ten in our student loan refinance rankings.
 How is a borrower to pick the best lender?

 The LendKey Edge

 LendKey’s edge comes from the fact that they work directly with local banks and credit unions.
 These smaller local institutions have a desire to create lasting financial relationships with local college graduates.
 Because many of the credit unions are not-for-profit, they are able to offer lower interest rates than most national lenders.

 By working with local lenders, LendKey is also better positioned to evaluate the true value of an income based upon location. $50,000 per year goes much further in Indiana than it does in New York City.
 These neighborhood banks and credit unions have the best understanding of the local cost of living.

 SoFi originally started out as the “premium” student loan refinance company.
 They had the best rates, but these rates were reserved for people with excellent credit scores and debt-to-income ratios.
 This left many borrowers with less than perfect credit upset over being rejected.
 However, for SoFi to grow as a lender, they had to be willing to accept more than just high earners with perfect credit.
 SoFi has largely accomplished this goal.
 As a result of the growth of SoFi, borrowers are now much more likely to be approved, and more likely to get a preferable interest.